About Destination British Columbia

 Administer and perform agreements assigned to it by the Minister.

 has approximately 100 staff positions, primarily based in BC (Vancouver and Victoria).
 The organization is multi-national, with in-market representation in the United Kingdom, Germany, Japan, China, and Australia.
-Destination BC is structured in three functional areas: Global Marketing, Destination and Industry Development and Corporate Strategy, Research and Communications.
+Destination BC is structured in three functional areas: Global Marketing, Destination Management and Corporate Development.

 The Global Marketing team deploys a combination of media relations, travel trade, consumer-direct and co-operative marketing worldwide to drive demand, increase provincial tourism revenues and encourage the geographic and seasonal distribution of visitors to and within BC.
 All activities are integrated and strategically targeted to increase demand for British Columbia as a preferred travel destination and secure the highest Net Promoter Score in North America.
 The team includes North America Marketing, Overseas Marketing, eMarketing and Marketing Communications, and is responsible for marketing the Super, Natural British Columbia®